Brenthubbard/StudentRandomizer.Solution/README.md

       "groupId": "[GROUPID]"
     }
     ```

     <br />

   * **/api/groups/AddStudent/{id}**
-    1. POST: Adds a join entry that associates a student with a given groupId (id) <br />
+    1. POST: Adds a join entry that associates a student with a given groupId (id)

     <br />

     ```